Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 What it doesn't do: Automatic fact extraction.
 Relationship mapping.
 QMD searches your existing files better.
 It doesn't create new information or understand connections between facts.

 Setup complexity: Low.
-QMD runs as an MCP server alongside OpenClaw.
-Community benchmarks show recall accuracy jumping from roughly 45% (default SQLite) to 92% with QMD hybrid search.
+QMD runs as a local-first search sidecar alongside OpenClaw — BM25, vector search, and reranking compiled into a single binary that OpenClaw manages as an external subprocess.
+Community benchmarks circulating in third-party guides cite recall accuracy jumping from roughly 45% (default SQLite) to 92% with QMD hybrid search (no primary benchmark has been published by the QMD authors).
 Setup takes about 5 minutes.

 Cost: Free.
 Runs locally.
 No external API costs beyond the LLM reranking step (which uses your existing model provider).